cryo-warden/cryo-warden.github.io/about.md

 Welcome to the standard About page.

 The following questions focus on this website.
-The site as a whole is meant to convey anything that would go on an About Me page.
+If you wanted to see anything that would go on an About Me page, the rest of the site is meant to do that.

 ----